polarispw/polarispw.github.io/content/project/fundus/index.md

 ---
 title: Fundus image analysis with Deep learning methods
-summary: The analysis of fundus images can provide assistance in the diagnosis of diabetic retinopathy and other diseases (coronary heart disease, stroke).
-This project includes several sub-modules of the diagnosis system, including macular positioning, blood vessel segmentation, and DR grading diagnosis.
+summary: This project includes several submodules of the diabetic retinopathy diagnosis system, including macular positioning, vascular segmentation, and grading.
+Models like YOLO, UNet, and Efficientnet are applied to analyze fundus images and assist in the diagnosis of DR.
 tags:
   - CV
 date: 2022-04-01